nikjames/landingPage/README.md

 # landingPage
-# Hey there, here is just a simple landing page I created to showcase email subscription signs up via email.
+# Hey there, here is just a simple landing page I created to showcase email subscription sign ups via email.